gmoqa/chile-fixtures/README.md

 # Chile Fixtures for Symfony 4

-Pushed to save your wonderful time, we based in [Communes of Chile](https://en.wikipedia.org/wiki/Communes_of_Chile)
+Pushed to save your wonderful time, copy everything from [Communes of Chile](https://en.wikipedia.org/wiki/Communes_of_Chile)

 ## Getting Started